A WORLD OF HURT

 "Fine as frog hair," he said instead, his voice rough and husky.
-Hoss smiled at the lie and he smiled back before taking a sip from the canteen Hoss offered him.
+Hoss smiled at the lie.
+Joe smiled back before taking a sip from the canteen Hoss offered him.

 "You'll be even finer when I tell you that we got the bullet out of your shoulder," Hoss said, and grinned bigger at the surprise on Joe's face.
-He held up a small pocket knife.
-"Had it in my pocket.
-Reckoned I'd be using it to gut trout, though, not doing surgery."
+He held up his pocket knife.
+"Funny thing.
+I sure reckoned I'd be using it to gut trout today, not doing surgery on your ornery self."

+Joe scowled.
 "You used that dull old knife of yours?
 Darn it, no wonder I hurt so much."
-He started to raise himself up, but Hoss laid a restraining hand against his chest.
+He tried to raise himself up, but Hoss laid a restraining hand against his chest.

-"Stay still.
-We got the bullet out all right, but you're still bleedin' an awful lot, especially out of your leg.
+"Nope, none of that, not yet.
+You're still bleedin' pretty heavy, especially out of your leg.
 That hoof really opened you up."

 Still bleeding and no way to stop it.
 Hoss didn't say it, but Joe didn't have to be told.
-Despite the bandaging his brothers had done, he could feel the dampness on his shredded jeans and in the sand beneath the leg.
+Despite the bandaging his brothers had done, he could feel the dampness on his shredded trousers and in the sand beneath him.
 He wondered briefly if breathing slower would make him bleed slower, too.
+What did a man do to slow down bleeding?
 He shook his head and sighed in frustration.

 "What about the bullet in my side?" he asked.
-"Did you get that one, too?
+"You got that one too, right?"

 Hoss's eyes skittered away from his face, and he shook his head.
 "Nah, not yet.
-Tried, but it was too deep, and you started bleedin' so much…well, we just pulled out.
-We'll try again just as soon as we get our hands on some needle and thread.
-We'll get you fixed up, don't you worry none."
+Tried, but it was too deep, and you started bleedin' so much . . . well, we didn't have no choice but to pull out and leave it.
+But we'll try again just as soon as we get our hands on some needle and thread.
+Don't you worry none; we're gonna get you fixed up."

 Hoss nodded.
 "Got the bullet out of him, too."
 He grinned again.
 "Although I got to say, he was a mite whinier about it than you was.
 Probably had somethin' to do with the fact that he was awake while I was diggin' around in his arm."

-Adam threw a glance back at them and rolled his eyes, but he smiled as he turned away again.
+Adam threw a glance back at them and rolled his eyes, but the corner of his mouth quirked up as he turned away again.

 "They'll cut you down as soon as you get out in the open," Joe argued.